tv2/v-connection/doc/VDOM_terminology.md

 Each [Viz Engine](https://www.vizrt.com/products/viz-engine) has a _handler_ that is a representation of state of that device.
 This includes the ability to check what (the MSE thinks) the engine is displaying.
 An automation systems has to create the handlers it intends to use on initialisation, including hostname.

+A studio may be configured with more than one Viz Engine.
+This can be used to:

+* Separate broadcast feed graphics from video walls or other displays;
+* Provide different _variants_ of graphics for different target platforms, for example one for HD TV and one for viewing the stream on a mobile phone.

 ### Profile

     /config/profiles/<profile_name>